Sociocracy 3.0 - A Practical Guide For Evolving Agile and Resilient Organizations

-Act within the constraints of any agreements governing domains you are accountable for, including the organization itself, groups you are part of, and roles you keep.
+Act within the constraints of any agreements governing domains you are accountable for, including the organization itself, teams you are part of, and roles you keep.

 Individuals are also accountable for their work, ongoing learning and development, and for supporting one another.

 Everyone in an organization is accountable for aligning action with organizational values.